Cystoscopy & Ureteroscopy

 During a cystoscopy, a urologist can see

-- stones—solid pieces of material in the bladder that may have formed in the kidneys or in the bladder when substances that are normally in the urine become highly concentrated.
+- stones—solid pieces of material in the bladder formed by high concentrations of minerals in the urine

-- abnormal tissue, polyps, tumors, or cancer in the urethra or bladder.
+- abnormal tissue, tumors, or cancer in the urethra or bladder

-- stricture, a narrowing of the urethra.
-Stricture can be a sign of an enlarged prostate in men or of scar tissue in the urethra.
+- stricture, a narrowing of the urethra—a possible sign of an enlarged prostate in men or of scar tissue in the urethra

-During a cystoscopy, a urologist can treat problems such as bleeding in the bladder and blockage in the urethra.
+During a cystoscopy, a urologist can sometimes treat problems, such as bleeding in the bladder and blockage in the urethra.
 A urologist may also use a cystoscopy to

-- remove or treat abnormal tissue, polyps, and some types of tumors.
+- remove or treat abnormal tissue and tumors

-- take small pieces of urethral or bladder tissue for examination with a microscope—a procedure called a biopsy.
+- take a sample of the urethra or bladder tissue for a biopsy

-- inject material into the wall of the urethra to treat urinary leakage.
+- inject material into the wall of the urethra to treat urinary leakage or prevent vesicoureteral reflux

-- inject medication into the bladder to treat urinary leakage.
+- inject medicines into the bladder to treat urinary leakage

-- perform retrograde pyelography—an x-ray procedure in which a urologist injects a special dye, called contrast medium, into a ureter to the kidney to create images of urinary flow.
-The test can show causes of obstruction, such as kidney stones and tumors.
+- perform retrograde pyelography—an x-ray procedure in which a urologist injects a special dye into the urinary tract to create images of urinary flow, to show obstructions such as kidney stones and tumors

-- remove a stent that was placed in the ureter after a ureteroscopy with biopsy or stone removal.
-A stent is a small, soft tube.
+- remove a stent that was placed in the ureter after a ureteroscopy with biopsy or stone removal

 - a stone in a ureter or kidney

-- abnormal tissue, polyps, tumors, or cancer in a ureter or in the lining of a kidney
+- problematic tissue, tumors, or cancer in a ureter or in the lining of a kidney

 During a ureteroscopy, a urologist can treat problems such as urine blockage in a ureter.
 The urologist can also